 Established in Japan in 1950, Unaemon was co-founded in Japan by the owner of Taga, a 147-year old Unagi specialty restaurant, and the third owner of Kiyoizumi, a historical Unagi restaurant in Hinode-cho, Yokohama.

 Unaemon serves up Unaju ($32, $36), Hitsumabushi ($28.50, $33, $46), Unagi Bento ($19.50) and other ala carte dishes such as Grilled Egg with Sauce ($29.50), Smoked Eel ($15), Fried Eel ($18), and Eel Egg Roll.

 Some of the special features include the rice which is sourced from the famous Nanatsuboshi brand in Hokkaido, and sweet barbecue sauce which has been continuously replenished since the restaurant was founded close to 150 years ago.

 Comparatively, the pieces were not as crisp, and what I didn’t fancy as much was that there were several small bones (too many) within which affected the overall eating experience.
 Unaemon (Capital Square)

 Tel: +65 6634 2803

 Opening Hours: Lunch 12pm – 3pm, Dinner 6pm – 10:30pm (Mon – Sun)

 Tsukiji Japanese Restaurant gathers 6 unique brands in one location giving you a wide selection of popular Japanese fare.

-It has just launched an “Unasho” concept, offering Hitsumabushi of barbecued grilled egg fillet with thick and savoury sauce over right.
+It has just launched an “Unasho” concept, offering Hitsumabushi of barbecued grilled eel with thick and savoury sauce over rice.